-As of this date, my latest article described how the Arnica montana homeopathic remedy is a tremendous solution to be used for post and pre surgeries, as well as for general swelling, bruising, and for other types of rough, shocking injuries.
+As of this date, my latest article described how Arnica montana is a tremendous remedy to be used for post and pre surgeries, as well as for general swelling, bruising, and for other types of rough, shocking injuries.

 I also briefly discussed about its chronic uses for mental and emotional symptoms.
 But as for acute emergencies and surgeries, Arnica is unanimously the prime remedy to use when these situations arise.

 Interestingly, most clinical homeopathic research is performed on Arnica, more than any other remedy.
 This is because Arnica is the most used acute remedy.
 First aid is always needed on a consistent basis.